 Indeed, Ceri has proved instrumental over the years in securing substantial grant funding for the Institute and has led a number of successful major research grant bids.
 Ceri’s most recent major grant success was in 2017 for the €335,000 PPACT project (Public Procurement and Cross-border tendering), funded by the EU’s Competitiveness for SMEs Programme (COSME), for which he has assumed the role of project Co-Investigator.
 Ceri was also successful in 2017 and 2018 in winning 3 separate ESRC Impact Acceleration grants (also as project Co-Investigator), worth in the region of £50,000.
 Ceri also wrote the Bangor University element of the TESLA Project research grant application which was successful in winning £385,000 of INTERREG IVB North West Europe Programme funding in 2012.
 In addition to grant funding, Ceri has also been consistently successful in winning a number of prestigious public sector contracts (worth in excess of £240,000) to engage in a range of different areas of procurement research.
 Ceri's expertise in grant writing and grant evaluation led to him taking up a position as an evaluator for the European Commission's SME Instrument and Fast Track to Innovation programme.

 Ceri's focus is on undertaking applied procurement research and his main research interests remain rooted in SME interaction in public procurement.
-He has authored a number of influential publications in this area: for example, in 2018, he authored a journal article on feedback and supplier debriefing practices and their impact on SMEs, and in 2019, authored a separate piece of work entitled "Unpacking SME Failure in public sector competitions: reasons, perspectives and implications".
-Both of these articles have been ranked by external reviewers to be of the highest academic rating for Originality and Significance.
-The research from this work is expected to feature as a REF Impact Case Study in the 2020 REF exercise.
+He has authored a number of influential publications in this area: for example, in 2018, he authored a journal article on feedback and supplier debriefing practices and their impact on SMEs, and in 2019, authored a separate piece of work entitled "Unpacking failure in unsuccessful SME public sector tender submissions: reasons, perspectives and implications".
+The research from this work is expected to feature as a REF Impact Case Study in the next REF exercise.
 Ceri also wrote the Law School’s 2014 3* REF Impact Case Study submission and his research featured heavily in the impact narrative for this Case Study.